-The operator manual and the Snowmobile Safety Handbook have been prepared to acquaint the owner/operator or passenger of a new snowmobile with the various vehicle controls, maintenance and safe operating instructions.
+The Operator's is guide and the Snow-mobile Safety Handbook have been prepared to acquaint the owner/operator or passenger of a new snowmobile with the various vehicle controls, maintenance and safe operating instructions.
 Each is indispensable for the proper use of the product, and should be kept with the vehicle at all times.

-Should you have any questions pertaining to the warranty and its application, please consult the "Often Asked Question" section of this manual, or your authorized dealer.
+Should you have any questions pertaining to the warranty and its application, please consult the "Often Asked Question" section of this guide, or your authorized dealer.

-This manual uses the following symbols.
+This guide uses the following symbols.